llacroix/kaniko-aws/README.md

 `ECR_IMAGE`               | Name of the ECR destination image `S3_BUCKET`               | Bucket for the build context `S3_OBJECT`               | Object name of the build context

+Dockerfile Example:

+    FROM ubuntu:22.04

+    RUN set -x; \
+        apt-get update && \
+        apt-get install -y python3 python3-pip \

+    COPY . /project

+    RUN /usr/bin/python3 -m pip -r /project/requirements.txt

+    ENTRYPOINT ["/usr/bin/python3", "/project/scripts/main.py"]
+    CMD []

+Then you only have to provide the necessary files in the context data to build your project without having to make completely custom dockerfiles.
+It's particularly useful in a context where the only changes in the build context are for example custom modules that you'd want to have inside an application.

+This way you can automate building relatively complex applications without increasing the complexity of the build process.
+Dockerfile can be reused instead of having to maintain dockerfiles within each single projects.